Beware of Rules of Thumb: What *Really* Increases a Marketing Agency Valuation

 • Substantial brand value

-Example of How Agency Differentiators Increase a Valuation
+Example: How Agency Differentiators Increase a Valuation

 Let’s compare two agencies, Agency A and Agency B. Agency A and Agency B each have EBITDA of $1.5 million during the most recent year.
 But there are significant differences:

-1. Agency A receives 60% of its agency’s revenue from two large clients, while none of Agency B’s clients represent more than 15% of its revenue.
+1. Agency A receives 60% of its revenue from two large clients, while none of Agency B’s clients represent more than 15% of its revenue.

 1. Agency A’s EBITDA over the past three years is down 10% overall and has been volatile, while Agency B’s EBITDA has increased steadily over the past three years at an average annual rate of 14%.